4dn-dcic/fourfront/docs/static-pages.md

 Creating & Editing Static Pages
 ===============================

 Most static pages content - unless hard-coded for the front-end (in case of custom interactivity, etc.) - exists in HTML or Markdown files in the repository, in an S3 bucket, or in-line within insert.
-Content is loaded in the same way as other Items, and exposed via a calculated "content" property.
-The "name" property of the Page Item becomes the static page's path.
+Content of a page is an array of linkTo StaticSection items loaded in the same way as other Items, and exists in the "content" property on the Page Item.
+The "name" property of the Page Item becomes the static page's path where it may be viewed.

 Configuration for which pages and routes are available & accessible is currently controlled by a JSON config file: _src/encoded/static/data/static_pages.json_.
 This file may be moved to _src/encoded/schemas_ eventually.